Icon status is an elusive, wild beast.

 Lack of creativity.

-Stylists: Ty Hunter and Raquel Smith and Jenke-Ahmed Tailly Hair: Kim Kimble Makeup: Francesca Tolot
+Stylist: Ty Hunter and Raquel Smith and Jenke-Ahmed Tailly.

-Beauty Notes: Monoi Body Glow II and Shimmer Eye Shadow in California by NARS Cosmetics, Photo Finish Foundation Primer, Studio Skin 15 Hour Wear Hydrating Foundation, Heat Wave Eye Shadow Palette, and Hyperlash Mascara by Smashbox Cosmetics, and Strobe Liquid, Lustre drops, and Glitter in Amethyst, Bronze, Copper, Emerald, and Very Pink by M.A.C Cosmetics, and Cheek Color in flush by Tom Ford.
+Beauty Notes: Monoi Body Glow II and Shimmer Eye Shadow in California by Nars Cosmetics, Photo Finish Foundation Primer, Studio Skin 15 Hour Wear Hydrating Foundation, Heat Wave Eye Shadow Palatte, and Hyperlash Mascara by Smashbox Cosmetics, Strobe Liquid, Lustre Drops, and Glitter in Amethyst, Bronze, Copper, Emerald, and Very Pink by M.A.C.
+Cosmetics, and Cheek Color in Flush by Tom Ford.